Turbulent Relative Particle Dispersion

-{\bf Abstract} \\ \\ In this paper, several aspects of the turbulent relative particle dispersion are considered, many of which are motivated by laboratory experiment and numerical simulation results.
-These are, \begin{itemize} \item[*] spatial intermittency effects exhibiting, \begin{itemize} \item[(a)] reduction of relative particle dispersion in 3D; \item[(b)] prevalence of power-law scaling of relative particle dispersion in 2D enstrophy cascade (no matter how weak spatial intermittency effects are); \end{itemize} \item[*] quasi-geostrophic aspects exhibiting an enhanced relative particle dispersion in the baroclinic regime of the energy cascade and a negative eddy-viscosity development for some insight into this aspect; \item[*] quasi-geostrophic aspects exhibiting particle clumping in the baroclinic regime of the enstrophy cascade; \item[*] reduction of relative particle dispersion and development of the ballistic regime due to compressibility effects. \end{itemize}
+{\bf Abstract} \\ \\ In this paper, phenomenological developments are used to explore several aspects of the relative particle dispersion (RPD) in different physical fully-developed turbulence (FDT) situations.
+The role played by the FDT cascade physics underlying this process is investigated.
+Many of these aspects are motivated by previous laboratory experiment and numerical simulation results.
+These are, \begin{itemize} \item[*] spatial intermittency effects exhibiting, \begin{itemize} \item[(a)] reduction of RPD in 3D FDT, corroborating the numerical simulation results (Boffetta and Sokolov \cite{Bof}); \item[(b)] prevalence of power-law scaling of RPD in 2D FDT enstrophy cascade (no matter how weak spatial intermittency effects are), corroborating the difficulty in observing Lin \cite{Lin} exponentical scaling law in laboratory experiments (Jullien \cite{Jul}); \end{itemize} \item[*] quasi-geostrophic FDT aspects exhibiting an enhanced RPD in the baroclinic regime of the energy cascade and a negative eddy-viscosity development to shed some insight into this aspect; \item[*] quasi-geostrophic FDT aspects exhibiting particle clumping in the baroclinic regime of the enstrophy cascade; \item[*] reduction of RPD, development of the ballistic regime and particle clustering due to compressibility effects in FDT, corroborating the laboratory experiment and numerical simulation results (Cressman et al. \cite{Cre}). \end{itemize}